-The department doesn't promote or discourage the use of medical cannabis authorizations.
+The department does not promote or discourage the use of medical cannabis authorizations.
 To ensure that all healthcare practitioners are familiar with the law, we developed the authorization practice guidelines (PDF) for recommending medical cannabis.
-In addition, we have created a medical cannabis authorization form guidelines (PDF) handout for healthcare practitioners to print out and share with their patients.

 According to RCW 69.50.575, items containing 0.3% THC or less are considered a cannabis health and beauty aid (CHABA).
 These products are legal for all practitioners to use in their practice.
 It's not within the scope of practice for practitioners in Washington State to use any products, including topical lotions and oils that contain more than 0.3% THC on their clients – regardless of being medical or recreational and regardless of whether the client provides the product.
 In applying cannabis oils or lotions as part of therapy, the practitioner would be illegally administering a Schedule I drug.

 Database Access for Health Care Practitioner

 The Medical Cannabis Authorization Database laws and rules allow authorizing practitioners and those who prescribe or dispense controlled substances to access patient information in the database.

 Non-authorizing healthcare practitioners who are allowed to prescribe controlled substances may access healthcare information on their patients for the purpose of providing medical care for their patients (chapter 69.51A230(b) RCW).
 In addition, pharmacists may access the database for pharmaceutical care.
 Controlled substance prescribers must have a valid DOH license and Drug Enforcement Administration (DEA) number and pharmacists must have only a valid DOH license for this access.

 What HealthCare Practitioners Can Do in the Medical Cannabis Authorization Database